 Open questions will need to be graded manually.
 To support you in doing this, you can make use of criteria, rubrics or sliders.

-- Click New exercise, fill in a title and click Save.
+- Click New exercise, fill in a name and click Save.

-- Click New question, select Open question and click Save.
+- Click New question and select Open question.

-- For a handwritten assignment fill in the page height of the answer field.
+- For a written assignment, fill in the answer field height.